2020 ADVOCACY AGENDA

 The Chamber commits to develop, maintain, and support cooperative and beneficial partnerships between the military and Interior Alaska businesses that stimulate regional economic growth; promote the capabilities and sustainability of our Interior military installations; and support our servicemen and women, their families, and their role in defending our nation’s interests.

 - Support efforts by the Fairbanks North Star Borough, City of Fairbanks, and City of North Pole to establish military facility zones as a vehicle to obtain and administer funds for business development specifically relating to military activities.

-- Continue to support efforts to advance military operations on all interior military installations, including: Eielson Air Force Base, Clear Air Force Base, Ft.
+- Support efforts to expand military roles and missions on all Interior military installations, including: Eielson Air Force Base, Clear Air Force Station, Ft.
 Wainwright, Ft.
 Greely, and the Joint Pacific Alaska Range Complex.

-- Support military community-compatible land-use and air space proposals to assist the missions of local military installations.
+- Support community-compatible land-use and air space proposals to secure the missions of local military installations.

 - Promote Military Community Partnership programs with private businesses and the use of local contractors for federal military projects.

 - Create community connections to improve quality of life for service members, families, and veterans in the Fairbanks community.

 - Assist veterans, retirees, transitioning service members, military spouses, National Guard members, and Reserve Component members in finding employment and education opportunities.

 - Support Interior National Guard and Reserve activities and efforts to highlight the benefit of our hometown heroes, including the basing of additional assets in the Interior, the expansion/upgrade of facilities, the Air National Guard aerial refueling tanker aircraft upgrade and other initiatives.